ADN Track Admission

 To get started in the online MS program, you'll need to have passed a 3-credit, college-level statistics course in the last 5 years.
 If you haven't, you'll add one to the start of your program.
 One option is our online NURS 629 course, Statistical Inference for Evidence-based Practice.
 If you do need to take a statistics course, ask us about all your options when you talk with one of our enrollment counselors.

-All domestic applicants must have an associate or bachelor’s degree in nursing from a regionally accredited institution with a cumulative GPA of 3.0 or above.
+All applicants must have a bachelor’s degree in nursing from a regionally accredited institution with a cumulative GPA of 3.0 or above.
 Find out if your institution is regionally accredited here.

-A 3.0 or higher GPA (based on a 4.0 scale), or equivalent, for your associate or bachelor’s degree based on one of the following:
+A 3.0 or higher GPA (based on a 4.0 scale), or equivalent, for your bachelor’s degree based on one of the following:

 - The last 60 credits of your bachelor's program (BSN-MS track)